wbsuh/pubmedchat-sb/README.md

 By Default App runs on http://localhost:3000

 5. **Login to the chat**
-Enter a user ID in the login input field and click the "Login" button to connect to Sendbird Server and start chatting with PubMed Bot "Puby".
+Enter a user ID in the login input field and click the "Login" button to connect to Sendbird Server and start chatting with PubMed Bot "PUBY".

 **IMPORTANT**: Available demo credentials are ***wonbae***, ***mingee***.
 No passwords required.
 These users have existing chat converations to display past messages.